 Stevia rebaudiana contains a series of glycosides that are up to 200 times as sweet as sucrose (table sugar).
-Despite the intensity of the sweet flavour, stevia is considered a "non-caloric sweetener".
+Despite the intensity of the sweet flavor, stevia is considered a "non-caloric sweetener."
 This means that the sweetening effects of stevia do not evoke an insulin response in the body.

 In the developed world, overconsumption of sweeteners and carbohydrates has lead to widespread diabetes and metabolic disorders all over the world.
-If insulin spikes too many times each day for a number of years, the body will begin to become resistant to its effects.
+If insulin spikes too many times each day for several years, the body will begin to become resistant to its effects.
 This is the pathophysiology of type II diabetes.
 Food is eaten, and sugar goes into circulation, but the insulin can no longer drive the sugar into the cells to be used as energy.
-As a result blood sugar levels rise, and the cells begin to starve for energy leaving us fatigued and at risk for much more serious health effects like cardiovascular disease or renal failure.
+As a result blood, sugar levels rise, and the cells begin to starve for energy leaving us fatigued and at risk for much more severe health effects like cardiovascular disease or renal failure.

-Stevia offers a multifaceted and unique approach to combatting these effects, and is a popular treatment for diabetics and prophylactic for prediabeteics or those at risk of developing the disease.
+Stevia offers a multifaceted and unique approach to combatting these effects and is a popular treatment for diabetics and prophylactic for pre-diabetics or those at risk of developing the disease.
 The sweet glycosides can be used to replace sugar, eliminating much of the sugar and insulin spikes that follow a meal.
-Stevia also directly improves insulin sensitivity within the cells to ammeliorate the effects of insulin resistance.
+Stevia also directly improves insulin sensitivity within the cells to ameliorate the effects of insulin resistance.

 In a world ravaged by diabetes, stevia is likely to become a staple herb in every household.